 Comments in CSS are ignored by the browser and have no effect on how styles are rendered on the front end.
-The example below shows how comments can be used to tell any developer reading the code what each line does.

 In addition to explaining sections of code, comments are also frequently used to “comment out” a piece of CSS code.

 Comment Out CSS